Welcome to our Orlando Podcast, The Orlando Local Show.

 When it comes to the food, it’s pretty solid.
 We don’t go there very often – mostly because of the parking – but we enjoy it once we’re inside.
 Check out our review of Hard Rock Cafe Orlando below.

-In the beginning, there was the Blues.
-I think Hard Rock Cafe is actually older, but you can't have rock without the Blues.
+In the beginning, there were the Blues.
+I think Hard Rock Cafe is actually older, but you can’t have rock without the Blues.
 That’s why we have the House of Blues to remind us of our roots.

 This is one of our favorite restaurants in a tourist area, though sometimes the menu changes rob us of some favorite dishes.

-We like to start off with the cornbread served in a cast iron skillet.
-The main dishes range to southern favorites and comfort food.
-While this used to be the best place to get jambalaya, I wouldn't recommend it today.
-However, I've enjoyed the ribs and fried chicken.
+We like to start off with the cornbread served in a cast-iron skillet.
+The main dishes range from southern favorites and comfort food.
+While this used to be the best place to get jambalaya, I wouldn’t recommend it today.
+However, I’ve enjoyed the ribs and fried chicken.

 Another favorite is the Voodoo Shrimp – cornbread with grilled shrimp on top, covered in an amber beer reduction.
 Doesn’t taste like beer and I typically don’t like anything wet on my bread.
 However, this dish is really delicious.
 I’m as picky as they come, so I can recommend it for most anyone – even if you don’t like the idea of a sauce over your cornbread.